Where: Face to face, via secure online platform (Zoom) or telephone contact.

 About the role

-As part of our Bereavement Support Service, we are looking for Bereavement Support Volunteers for our adult service.
-The bereavement service offers 1:1 brief intervention support (typically a six-session model) to those recently bereaved, including those who have not been previously known to hospice services.
+We are looking for Bereavement Support Volunteers as part of our Adult Bereavement Support Service.
+The service offers 1:1 brief intervention support (typically a six-session model) to those recently bereaved, including those who have not previously been known to hospice services.

 Your skills, abilities and qualifications: